SAP/SapMachine-infrastructure/cloud-infrastructure/README.md

 # SapMachine Cloud Infrastructure

-The SapMachine cloud infrastructure hosts Jenkins server and client instances as well as the hosting of the SapMachine Linux Package server.
+The SapMachine cloud infrastructure hosts Jenkins server and client instances as well as the SapMachine Linux Package server.
-The [docker-compose configuration](compose.yml) describes a set of 7 Docker container.
+The [docker-compose configuration](compose.yml) describes a set of 7 Docker containers.

 1. **jwilder/nginx-proxy** (https://hub.docker.com/r/jwilder/nginx-proxy/): Starts a nginx reverse proxy and automatically redirects HTTP(S) requests based on the request URL to the corresponding Docker container.
 This routing is defined by the environment variable *VIRTUAL_HOST* of each Docker container.
 2. **jrcs/letsencrypt-nginx-proxy-companion** (https://hub.docker.com/r/jrcs/letsencrypt-nginx-proxy-companion/): Automatically requests Let's Encrypt SSL certificates for the domains/subdomains which are used by the HTTPS server running in the Docker container: